SilverIce/JContainers/README.md

 ### The solution

-There is no easy way to extend existing Array (which would require to change Papyrus VM, which is tricky since we have no source code) or add new data structures into VM, thus JContainers implements it's own data structures, garbage collector and other infernal stuff from scratch.
+There is no easy way to extend existing Array (which would require to change Papyrus VM, which is tricky since we have no source code) or add new data structures into VM, thus JContainers implements its own data structures, garbage collector and other infernal stuff from scratch.
 Features, offered by JContainers:

 - Data structures (arrays, dictionaries)
 - Import and export data to and from JSON files